pkamenarsky/safedata/README.md

 SafeData (a fork of [SafeCopy](https://github.com/acid-state/safecopy)) provides nested version control.
-Nested version control means that you can change the definition and binary format of a type nested deep within other types without problems.
+Nested version control means that you can change the definition of a type nested deep within other types without problems.